NMAK11020U Microeconomics 3 – Industrial Organization (MikØk3)

 MSc Programme in Mathematics-Economics

 The course provides an introduction to modern industrial organization based on game-theoretic analysis.
-Industrial organization concerns how markets work and firms compete, especially when there are a limited number of firms in the market.
+Industrial organization concerns how markets work and firms compete, especially when there is a limited number of firms in the market.

-After having successfully completed the course a student will be familiar with a number of basic topics in industrial organization theory, including: monopoly; price discrimination; short run price competition and Cournot oligopoly; dynamic price competition, tacit collusion and cartels; empirical tests of oligopoly; product differentiation; vertically related markets.
+After having successfully completed the course, a student will be familiar with a number of basic topics in industrial organization theory, including: monopoly; price discrimination; short run price competition and Cournot oligopoly; dynamic price competition, tacit collusion and cartels; empirical tests of oligopoly; product differentiation; vertically related markets.

 - Describe the main theories of monopoly behavior and of oligopoly competition and to compare them in terms of central features such as prices and welfare.

 - Describe the different kinds of price discrimination, the ways in which price discrimination can be implemented, and how price discrimination affects the different economic agents involved.

 - Describe the main theories of collusion and to identify factors that hinder and facilitate collusion.